CZ-NIC/knot/doc/reference.rst

   name set by :ref:`acl_update-owner`.
 - ``sub`` — The owner of each updated RR must be a subdomain of, but MUST NOT be equal to at least one domain name set by :ref:`acl_update-owner`.
+- ``pattern`` — The owner of each updated RR must match a pattern specified by :ref:`acl_update-owner`.
+The pattern can be an arbitrary FQDN or non-FQDN domain name.
+If a label consists of one ``*`` (asterisk) character, it matches any label.
+More asterisk labels can be specified.

 *Default:* ``sub-or-equal``